 This can take anywhere from 2-3 days to a month.

 Our damaged unit was sent to Singapore, and then a new one was delivered back to us.
 Ours was delivered after 1.5 weeks.

 What this taught us

 It’s clear that GoPro Hero 5 has a faulty design.
-Even if the doors indeed seal properly, a small slip by the user shouldn’t do irreparable water damage.
-We’ve also read that a strand of hair or speck of dirt can compromise the seal.
-This should’ve been foreseen and there should’ve preventive mechanisms for scenarios like this.
-(We find it funny that the UPS guy who picked up Hali’s camera asked why there are so many returns for GoPro.)
+Even if the doors indeed seal properly, there should be a mechanism in place to prevent leak due to small mistakes by the user.
+We’ve read that a strand of hair or speck of dirt can compromise the seal.
+This should’ve been foreseen and remedied before release.

-That saying, we are happy with GoPro’s customer service support.
+That saying, we are happy with GoPro’s customer service support and if there’s one thing that keeps our trust in this brand, it’s this.
 I was initially doubtful we’d be able to have it replaced, especially after we’d contacted iFix first (the one handling support in the Philippines) and was given a template reply — the unit should be within warranty period and service does not include water damage, thank you.
 If this happened to you too, we suggest contacting GoPro directly.
 GoPro’s customer support was able to help and accommodate us easily.

 Has this happened to you?
 What is your experience?